gregschmit/rails-rest-framework/guide/09_openapi/index.md

 # OpenAPI

-REST Framework auto-generates an OpenAPI document for every controller, reflecting the real configuration that drives the API: `fields` (membership and per-field `config`), validators, enum variants, association metadata, rich-text and attachment fields, bulk support, and more.
+REST Framework auto-generates an OpenAPI document for every controller, reflecting the real configuration that drives the API: `fields` (membership and per-field `config`), validators, field options, association metadata, rich-text and attachment fields, bulk support, and more.
 The document is served from the controller's `OPTIONS` endpoint — no extra setup, no drift between spec and behavior.